 Don’t Gate-Check a Bag That Can Fit Under Your Seat

 It’s typically free to check a bag at the gate when an aircraft runs out of overhead storage space, but only do so if you have a bag that’s worth checking.
 A backpack or small bag can easily fit under your seat with legroom to spare, eliminating the need to wait around for another piece of luggage at baggage claim.

 Don’t Pack All of Your Clothes in Your Checked Bag

-You’ve probably heard it’s good to pack an extra pair of underwear or an entire outfit in your carry-on, but here’s another reason to pack clothing in your hand luggage: You might get cold.
-Airports are notoriously chilly, and in the event your seatmate feels the need to blast the air conditioning in the dead of winter, you’ll be happy to have a hoodie and maybe even some warm socks to be comfortable on the plane.
+You’ve probably heard it’s good to pack an extra pair of underwear or an entire outfit in your carry-on just in case your checked suitcase is lost, but here’s another reason to pack clothing in your hand luggage: You might get cold.
+Airports are often chilly, and in the event your seatmate feels the need to blast the air vent in the dead of winter, you’ll be happy to have a hoodie and maybe even some warm socks to be comfortable on the plane.

 Now that you’ve figured out what to do when checking a bag, don’t miss 7 Things Not to Do When Packing a Carry-on Bag.

 Editor’s note: This story was originally published in 2017.
 It has been updated to reflect the most current information.